ModelEngineering/advancing-biomedical-models/grading.md

 1. Future work.
 The grading rubric will emphasize innovation in the problem addressed, feasibility of the technical approach, and the benefits that could be provided by the tool.
+The write-up is due by midnight of the last day of class, 12/7.